 3. Meets Regulations

 Many national parks now require campers and backpackers to put their food in a bear canister.
 They might even check your canister to make sure it meets regulations.
 If you don’t have an approved canister, you will likely get a ticket.

 Places like the Pacific Crest Trail will even have lists of “allowed” bear canisters.

 The main committee which checks bear canisters is the IGBC (Interagency Grizzly Bear Committee).
-They test them to ensure they are smell-proof and can’t be opened/smashed by a bear.
+They test them to ensure they can’t be opened/smashed by a bear.

 *Just because a bear canister meets IGBC regulations, it doesn’t mean it will be approved by the park you want to visit.

 ***All of the bear canisters listed here will meet IGBC requirements.***

 BearVault is the best-known brand of bear canisters amongst backpackers.
 They have some useful features, like being wide mouthed so you can easily get your gear/food inside.